Jaspersoft/js-visualize-components-samples/pages/tools/jv-tools.md

 has_children: true
 ---

-# Tools Package
+# Tools

 The tools package is a collection of utility functions for working with the components.
-Currently this is the home of two important pieces: a loader and typescript interfaces for working with Visualize.js in your IDE.
+Currently this is the home of two important pieces: a loader and TypeScript interfaces for working with Visualize.js in your IDE.

 ## Installation